Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: The bound matter system coupled to the electromagnetic continuum

-To obtain physical observables of the coupled light-matter system, we solve the stationary eigenvalue problem $\hat{H}|\Psi_{n}\rangle = E_{n}|\Psi_{n}\rangle$ of the Pauli-Fierz Hamiltonian of Eq.~(\ref{eq:length-gauge-hamiltonian}) and the quantum mechanics setting of Eq.~(\ref{eq:matter-hamiltonian}) numerically exact and compare the results.
-In the QM setting for the bound systems, the contributions due to the interaction with a discretized continuum is accounted for by using the observbale mass obtained in Tab.~(\ref{tab:physical-masses}) for the different couplings.
-We will consider two examples, the first being an atomic system and the other a molecular system that both interact with the electromagnetic continuum.
+To obtain physical observables of the coupled light-matter system, we solve the stationary eigenvalue problem $\hat{H}|\Psi_{n}\rangle = E_{n}|\Psi_{n}\rangle$ of the Pauli-Fierz Hamiltonian of Eq.~\eqref{eq:length-gauge-hamiltonian} and the matter-only QM setting of Eq.~\eqref{eq:matter-hamiltonian} numerically exactly and compare the results.
+In the {renormalized} setting for the bound systems, the contributions due to the interaction with a discretized continuum is accounted for by using the observable/renormalized mass obtained in Tab.~\eqref{tab:physical-masses} for the different couplings.
+We will consider two examples of one-dimensional model systems interacting with the electromagnetic continuum: the first being an atomic system consisting of a single bound electron, and the second a molecular hydrogen model of two interacting electrons and nuclei with soft-Coulomb potentials.